camgitblame/chore/README.md

 ```

-## Features
+## How to Use

-1. **Search & Select**: Type chore keywords (e.g., "microwave", "desk", "kitchen") to find a chore
-2. **View Steps**: Click on a chore to see the full step-by-step guide
+1. **Choose Your Time & Location**: Select how much time you have (5/10/20 minutes) and where you are (Kitchen, Bedroom, Bathroom, Living Room, Office, Laundry Area)
+2. **Get a Suggested Chore**: Click "START MISSION" to get a chore that matches your time and location
+3. **Use the Timer**: Built-in countdown timer helps you stay on track
+4. **Follow Steps**: Check off each step as you complete it with audio guidance
-3. **Get AI Advice**: Click "Get Advice" for personalized, contextual tips powered by RAG
+5. **Get AI Advice**: Click "Get Advice" for personalized, contextual tips powered by RAG
-4. **Audio Instructions**: Audio instructions automatically play when you select a chore
-5. **Track Progress**: Check off each step as you complete it
+6. **Browse All Chores**: Click "Browse all missions" to search through all available chores

 ---